Xavier McDaniel: Seattle SuperSonics

-McDaniel was selected by the Seattle SuperSonics in the first round (4th overall) of the 1985 NBA draft and became an instant starter.
-He averaged 17.1 points per game and finished second in the NBA Rookie of the Year balloting to Patrick Ewing.
+McDaniel was selected as the 4th overall pick in the first round of the 1985 NBA draft by the Seattle SuperSonics.
+An instant starter, he averaged 17.1 points per game, and finished second in the NBA Rookie of the Year balloting to Patrick Ewing.
 His second season, he was one of a trio of 20 ppg scorers with the SuperSonics along with Dale Ellis and Tom Chambers.
 The SuperSonics made it to the Western Conference finals that season, before losing to the Los Angeles Lakers.
 In that series, on May 23, 1987, McDaniel scored a career-high 42 points and grabbed 10 rebounds in a 122–121 loss.
 The following season, on January 20, 1988, McDaniel scored 41 points and grabbed a career-high 19 rebounds in a win over the Knicks.
 On April 6, 1989, McDaniel scored 37 points, grabbed 8 rebounds, and recorded 6 assists in a 126–119 loss to the Phoenix Suns.
-He averaged over 20 points per game for his final three seasons as a Sonic, including the 1988–89 season when he was used primarily as a bench player.
-McDaniel made his only all-star appearance in 1988 with the SuperSonics as a reserve player.
+He averaged over 20 points per game for his final three seasons as a Sonic, including the 1988–89 season when he was used primarily as sixth man.
+McDaniel made his only all-star appearance in 1988 with the SuperSonics.

 Despite regular season success, the SuperSonics ultimately came up short in the postseason in each of McDaniel's seasons.
-This, paired with tension among the team's starters, such as McDaniel getting into a lengthy fist-fight with Dale Ellis, ultimately led to the SuperSonics opting for youth, and they traded McDaniel for two 1st round draft picks as well as Eddie Johnson.
+This, paired with tension among the team's starters, such as McDaniel getting into a lengthy fist-fight with Dale Ellis, ultimately led to the SuperSonics opting for youth and dealing him away.

 Phoenix Suns

 McDaniel was traded fifteen games into the 1990–91 season to the Phoenix Suns for Eddie Johnson and two draft picks.
-On December 21, 1990, McDaniel scored 18 points, recorded 5 steals, and recorded 5 assists, in a 132–128 overtime loss to the San Antonio Spurs.

 The trade reunited him with teammate Tom Chambers, but it didn't produce the results the Suns were looking for.
-In October 1991, he was dealt to the New York Knicks for Trent Tucker, Jerrod Mustaf, and two 2nd round picks.
+In October 1991, he was dealt to the New York Knicks for Trent Tucker, Jerrod Mustaf, and two 2nd-round picks.

 New York Knicks

-In the Knicks he was a perfect fit in coach Pat Riley's physical style.
+On the Knicks he was described as a perfect fit in coach Pat Riley's physical style.
 He gained some notoriety for playing the Chicago Bulls' Scottie Pippen tough in a grueling seven-game playoff series that the Bulls won on their way to their second NBA title.